Rams Island Heritage Project Supported By

 Ramís Island Heritage Project

-Rams Island is located approximately one mile offshore from Lennymore Bay and Sandy Bay on the Eastern Shore of Lough Neagh.
+Rams Island is located approximately just over one mile offshore from Lennymore Bay and Sandy Bay on the Eastern Shore of Lough Neagh.

 Rams Island enjoys the designations of Lough Neagh which was designated as an Area of Special Scientific Interest (ASSI), a Special Protection Area and a Ramsar site in 1992, 1996 and 1976 respectively.